retro65/sanstale/README.md

 # SansTale

 An Undertale Fangame written in Love2D.
+I am aware of the existence of another Sanstale fangame ([play it here](https://sanstale.netlify.app/)), but it contains only the final Genocide boss fight.
+This project, however, will contain not only Genocide, and not only the battle screen.

-Love2D can be downloaded for free at <https://love2d.org>.
+Love2D can be downloaded for free at the [official website](https://love2d.org).

 The game requires at least version 11.3 of Love2D to run properly.